 This section describes the general purpose and features of these sheets.

 The About worksheet contains the master list of data fields available to use in the DataSheet.
 All data fields have an associated field description.

 These data fields are derived from the relevant Oracle web service.
-For example, all 450 data fields provided by the Oracle Procurement Requisition Web Service are within the Simplified Loader Purchase Requisition template.
+For example, all 270 data fields provided by the Oracle Payable Invoice Web Service are within the Simplified Loader Payables Invoice template.
 Each data field in the About sheet is uniquely named.

 The About worksheet sets out the data fields utilized by all the operations that can be carried out within that Template.
-Only some of these data fields, however, are used by each of the operations.
-Where an operation utilizes a field, this is indicated by the “Relevant Field” value.
+Not all data fields are used by each operation.
+Where an operation utilizes a field, this is indicated by the "Relevant Field" value.

 The DataSheet is the area in the Simplified Loader Template where the user completes operations and data is exchanged with Oracle Fusion.
 It is, therefore, the principal working area for the user.